VladMinzatu/go-projects/burn-rate-based-alerting/README.md

 # SLO Burn Rate Based Alerting

-This is a succinct explanation of alerting based on SLO burn rates.
+This is a succinct explanation of alerting based on SLO burn rates, with some accompanying go code.
 This content is based on the information inside the ["Alerting on SLOs" chapter in the SRE workbook](https://sre.google/workbook/alerting-on-slos/).

 ### Setting the scene